Relintai/pandemonium_engine_docs/03_usage/04_ui/skinning_and_themes/03_gui_theme_type_variations.md

 your `GrayButton` can override the `normal` style from the base `Button` and add `font_color` that `Button` has never defined.
 The control will use a combination of both types giving priority to the type variation.

-Note:

-   The way controls resolve what theme items they use from each type and each theme is better described in the `Customizing a project doc_gui_theme_in_project )` section of the "Introduction to GUI skinning" article.

 ## Creating a type variation